Hypohidrosis

 - Diabetes: Diabetes can be one hidden reason behind sweat gland irregularities.

-- Mutated Genes: Changes in the genes can cause abnormalities resulting in disrupting the function of sweat glands.
+- Mutated Genes: Changes in the genes can cause abnormalities, disrupting the function of sweat glands.

-- Skin Disorders: Skin conditions such as psoriasis and other rashes can have a serious impact on sweat glands causing hypohidrosis.
+- Skin Disorders: Skin conditions such as psoriasis and other rashes can seriously impact sweat glands causing hypohidrosis.

 Complications of Hypohidrosis